pelias/documentation/getting-started/002-search.md

 * YMCA, Jefferson, OH
 * YMCA, Belleville, IL

-Note that the results are spread out throughout the world.
-Since we haven't told the service anything about our current location or any other geographic context.
+Note that the results are spread out throughout the world because you have not given your current location or provided any other geographic context in which to search.

-## Narrowing your Search...
+## Narrow your search

-Sometimes it's necessary to limit the search to a portion of the world.
-This can be useful if you're looking for places in a particular region, or country, or only want to look in the immediate viscinity of a user with a known location.
-Different usecases call for different specifications of this bounding region.
-We currently support three types: **rectangle**, **circle**, and **country**.
+If you are looking for places in a particular region, or country, or only want to look in the immediate vicinity of a user with a known location, you can narrow your search to an area.
+There are different ways of including a region in your query.
+Mapzen Search currently supports three types: country, rectangle, and country.

-### ...to a specific country
+### Search within a particular country

 ![](https://github.com/dianashk/pelias-doc/blob/master/getting-started/world_country.png)

-Sometimes your usecase might require that all the search results are from a particular country.
-Well, we've got that covered!
-You just need to set the `boundary.country` parameter value to the **alpha-2** or **alpha-3** [ISO-3166 country code](https://en.wikipedia.org/wiki/ISO_3166-1).
+Sometimes your work might require that all the search results be from a particular country.
+To do this, you can set the `boundary.country` parameter value to the alpha-2 or alpha-3 [ISO-3166 country code](https://en.wikipedia.org/wiki/ISO_3166-1).

-#### Example time
-Let's search for **YMCA** again, but this time only in **Great Britain**.
-We'll need to know that the **alpha-3** code for **Great Britain** is ***GBR*** and set the parameters like this:
+Now, you want to search for YMCA again, but this time only in Great Britain.
+To do this, you will need to know that the alpha-3 code for Great Britain is *GBR* and set the parameters like this:

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&___boundary.country=GBR___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&boundary.country=GBR)